 About Mike Huckabee

-Former Arkansas governor Mike Huckabee is the host of the number one rated weekend hit HUCKABEE on the Fox News Channel and Cumulus Media Networks’ syndicated radio program, The Mike Huckabee Show, heard on more than 175 stations.
-He’s also heard three times daily across the nation on The Huckabee Report syndicated on almost 600 stations, and has been the fastest growing new program on the Cumulus Media Network in recent years.
+Former Arkansas governor Mike Huckabee is the host of the number one rated weekend show HUCKABEE on the Fox News Channel.
+He’s also heard three times daily across the nation on The Huckabee Report syndicated on almost 600 stations.

-From 1996-2007, Huckabee served as the 44th Governor of Arkansas and was recognized nationally for his leadership, having been honored by several renowned publications and organizations for his numerous accomplishments.
-Governing magazine named him as one of its 'Public Officials of the Year' for 2005, Time Magazine honored him as one of the five best governors in America, and later in the same year, Huckabee received the American Association of Retired Person's Impact Award.
-In 2007, he was presented with the Music for Life Award by the National Association of Music Merchants (NAMM), for his commitment to music education.
-He served as the Chairman of the prestigious National Governors Association as well as the Education Commission of the States and the Interstate Oil and Gas Commission.
+Governing magazine named him as one of its 'Public Officials of the Year' for 2005, and Time Magazine honored him as one of the five best governors in America.
+He has been honored by numerous organizations for his commitment to music education.
+He served as the Chairman of the prestigious National Governors Association as well as the Education Commission of the States, the Southern Governors Association, and the Interstate Oil and Gas Commission.

-Huckabee became governor in July 1996 when his predecessor resigned.
+Huckabee had been Lieutenant Governor for 3 years in July 1996 when his predecessor was forced to resign due to felony convictions.
 He was one of the youngest governors in the country at the time.
 Huckabee was elected to a full four-year term as governor in 1998, attracting the largest percentage of the vote ever received by a Republican gubernatorial nominee in Arkansas, and was re-elected to another four-year term in November 2002.